rehierl/node-tree-outliner/3-basic-design/3-6-0-section-hierarchy.md

 container (i.e its sectioning node).

 **CLARIFICATION**
-The definition of type-1 sectioning nodes allows to define any section hierarchy.
+The definition of type-1 sectioning nodes allows to define a section hierarchy of any width and height.

 <!-- ======================================================================= -->
 ## type-2 sectioning nodes